matrixorigin/matrixorigin.io/docs/MatrixOne/Security/TLS-introduction.md

 2. Then, configure the MySQL client security connection parameters.

-After completing the configuration of these two main steps, a TLS secure connection can be established, as detailed below:
+After completing the configuration of these two main steps, a TLS secure connection can be established.

-## Step 1: Enable MatrixOne's TLS support
+### Step 1: Enable MatrixOne's TLS support

 1. Generate certificate and key: MatrixOne does not yet support loading a private key protected by a password, so a private key file without a password must be provided.
 Certificates and keys can be issued and generated using OpenSSL.
 It is recommended to use the tool `mysql_ssl_rsa_setup` that comes with MySQL to generate quickly: